carbon-language/carbon-lang/docs/design/README.md

 ### Example code

 In order to keep example code consistent, we are making choices that may change later.
-In particular, where `$` is shown in examples, it is a placeholder: `$` is a well-known bad symbol due to international keyboard layouts, and will be cleaned up during evolution.
+In particular, where `$` is only used as a placeholder in examples, and will be replaced during evolution.

 ## Basic syntax